DataDog/integrations-extras/fauna/README.md

 Once this flow is complete, you are redirected to the [Fauna Integrations Page][2], which shows your active integration.

-Within the next ten minutes, any queries issued for the configured region group(s) or databases should start appearing in the [Datadog Log Explorer][4] under the 'fauna' service.
+Within the next ten minutes, the [Fauna Overview Dashboard][7] will begin showing metrics for any queries issued for the configured region group(s) or databases.
+The above issued queries should also start appearing in the [Datadog Log Explorer][4] under the 'fauna' service.

 ### Configuration